trampgeek/moodle-qtype_coderunner/Readme.md

 ### Combinator templates

-The template for a question is by default defined by the code runner question type, which itself is defined by a special "prototype" question, to be explained later.
-You can inspect the template of any question by clicking the customise box in the question authoring form.
-You'll also find a checkbox labelled *Is combinator*.
+When customising a question you'll also find a checkbox labelled *Is combinator*.
-If this checkbox is checked the template is a combinator template.
-Such templates take the STUDENT\_ANSWER template variable as shown above, but rather than taking just a single TEST variable, they take a TESTCASES variable, which is is a list of all the individual TEST objects.
+If this checkbox is checked the template is a *combinator template*.
+Such templates receive the same Twig Context as per-test templates except that rather than a TEST variable they are given a TESTCASES variable.
+This is is a list of all the individual TEST objects.
+A combinator template is expected to iterate through all the tests in a single run, separating the output from the different tests with a special separator string, defined within the question authoring form.
+The default separator string is

+    "#<ab@17943918#@>#"

+on a line by itself.

-The actual template used by the built-in C function question type is not actually a per-test template as suggested above, but is the following combinator template.
+The template used by the built-in C function question type is not actually a per-test template as suggested above, but is the following combinator template.

     #include <stdio.h>